Chloe Arthur

-Chloe Susan Arthur (born 21 January 1995) is a Scottish footballer who plays as a midfielder for Crystal Palace in the Women's Super League and the Scotland national team.
+Chloe Susan Arthur (born 21 January 1995) is a Scottish footballer who plays as a midfielder for Celtic F.C.
+Women in the Scottish Women's Premier League and the Scotland national team.

 Club career

 Arthur broke into the Celtic first team aged 17, coming through the club's Youth Academy.
 In December 2014, Arthur transferred together with Heather Richards from Celtic to Hibernian, where she was part of the team that reached the Scottish Cup final and finished second in the league.

 In January 2016, after a year in Edinburgh, she joined Bristol City in the FA WSL 2.
 On 14 February, she scored on her Bristol debut in a 7–1 win against Queens Park Rangers in the FA Cup.
 She finished her first season at the club with three goals in 20 appearances.
 On 8 February 2017, Bristol announced that Arthur had signed new deal with the club.
 She finished her second season with two goals in 8 appearances.
 In July 2017, she signed a new contract with the Vixens.

 On 25 July 2018, Arthur joined Birmingham City on a two-year deal.

 Arthur joined Aston Villa, who had just been promoted to the WSL, in July 2020.
 She was released by Villa during the summer of 2022 after two years at the club.

 Following her release Arthur signed for Championship club Crystal Palace and was part of the team that won the Women’s Championship in 2023-24 gaining promotion to the Women’s Super League for the first ever time in the clubs history.

 In June 2024 she signed a one-year contract extension keeping her at the club until the end of the 2024-25 season.
+On the 11 June 2025, Palace exercised the option to extend Arthur’s contract by another year keep her at the club until the end of the 2025/26 season.

+That season Crystal Palace came from 11th place in the league in November to finishing runners-up in the Championship missing out on first place by goal difference and gaining automatic promotion again to the Super League.

+Two weeks later Arthur announced that she would be leaving the club after four years and two promotions.

+On 8 August 2026, Arthur was announced at Celtic.